apache/nuttx/boards/arm/kinetis/freedom-k64f/README.txt

   You may also have to modify the PATH environment variable if your make cannot find the tools.

-  NOTE:  Using native Windows toolchains under Cygwin has some limitations.
-  This incuudes the CodeSourcery (for Windows) and devkitARM toolchains are Windows native toolchains.
-The biggest limitations are:

-  1. The Windows toolchain cannot follow Cygwin paths.
-Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility but you might easily find some new path problems.
-If so, check out 'cygpath -w'

-  2. Windows toolchains cannot follow Cygwin symbolic links.
-Many symbolic links are used in Nuttx (e.g., include/arch).
-The make system works around these problems for the Windows tools by copying directories instead of linking them.
-     But this can also cause some confusion for you:  For example, you may edit a file in a "linked" directory and find that your changes had no effect.
-     That is because you are building the copy of the file in the "fake" symbolic directory.
-If you use a Windows toolchain, you should get in the habit of making like this:

-       make clean_context all

-     An alias in your .bashrc file might make that less painful.

 Freedom K64F Configuration Options
 ==================================